N1kkogg/n1kkogg.github.io/_posts/2023-01-15-cheatsheet.md

 a username can be taken from /etc/passwd and reused for login page

 **if we have INCLUDE LFI in a page and we can at the same time upload a file to the server, it's simple because we can inject php code like <?php system("id")?> to the image and then include it with the lfi to load it and get the shell**

+we can try to get capabilities of process by getting /proc/PID/stat or /proc/self/stat and then decoding capabilities with `capsh --decode='(string)'`

 get to check for other subdomains `/etc/apache2/sites-available/000-default.conf` OR `/etc/nginx/sites-enabled/default`